-Solo Female Travel in Europe is Awesome.
+Solo Female Travel in Europe.

 Work happened.
 My life as a teacher is so damn unpredictable, especially in September, when summer vacation creeps to a sad, sad, sad end.
 Gone are the lazy beach days.
 Gone are late evenings binging foreign horror films on Netflix (don’t judge me).
 Gone are silent alarms.